 How Much Skin Exposure To Vitamin D Is Recommended?

 Nothing beats natural exposure, but too much will damage your skin or risk skin cancer.
 Dr. Robert Ashley at UCLA recommends exposure limits to benefit and avoid side effects (1).
-It depends on a few variables, so see the recommendations below:
+It depends on a few variables such as latitude and how much skin is exposed, so see the recommendations below:

 Ultimately, use sunscreen when sun exposure is longer to prevent sunburn and skin damage.